Associate Dean’s Message

 - Our low student-to-faculty ratios ensure individual attention, close supervision, academic innovation, and excellence

-- In addition to our traditional five semester degree program, there is an accelerated 16-month degree plan (fall-spring-summer-fall) for students who already have a bachelor’s degree in another field
+- In addition to our traditional five semester degree program, there is an accelerated 19-month degree plan (summer-fall-spring-summer-fall) for students who already have a bachelor’s degree in another field

 - Interprofessional education opportunities are offered in collaboration with a major health sciences center each semester

 - Active student organizations, including the National Student Nursing Association, Chi Eta Phi Nursing Sorority, and Sigma Theta Tau, Beta Alpha Chapter

 - A strong partnership with the Army and Air Force ROTC programs that has been in place for 50+ years

-- First-time NCLEX pass rate consistently higher than the state and national averages, with more than 90% of our students are employed at graduation
+- First-time NCLEX pass rate consistently higher than the state and national averages, with more than 90% of our students employed at graduation

 - Students have opportunities to work closely with faculty who are scholars, teachers, practitioners, and leaders in their professions

 - More than 15,000 square feet of state-of-the-art simulation and practice lab space with equipment offering students learning opportunities for clinical reasoning and decision-making